shawwwn/sbox/README.md

 * **-d | --snapshot-dir DIR**

-    Path of the snapshot directory storing **commited** file system changes after a program exits from sandbox.\
+    Path of the snapshot directory storing **commited** file system changes after `PROGRAM` exits from sandbox.\
     Default: 'snapshot'    # relative path inside /tmp/sbox/NAME/

+* **-j | --join**

+    *sbox*'s default policy forbids creating a sandbox when there is one running under the same name.
+    This flag allows *sbox* to send `PROGRAM` into in an existing sandbox environment.
+    Any program sent by this flag will be forcibly terminated(SIGKILL) when the main program exits.

 * **-v | --verbose**